shipwright-io/build/docs/proposals/remote-artifacts.md

 the concept of Artifacts.
 In other words, remote entities that will be available for the image build process.

-End users will be allowed to declare artifacts that represent remote dependencies alongside Builds, and easily link them together.
-For example, a Java application which downloads certain jars into the classpath, a Node.js application adding external images, and so forth.
+End users will be able to include remote artifacts as a build runtime dependency, artifacts controlled by remote systems will be downloaded before the build process starts.
+Those artifacts may be a pre-compile binary, `jar` files, `war` files, etc.

 ## Goals